nullgemm/hydraquill/readme.md

 or generate makefiles manually using those in `make/lib/gen`.
 The latter can be automated by supplying the configuration options as arguments.
 To build examples generate the makefiles with the scripts in `make/example/gen`.

-# Known bugs
-The following bugs are known and not fixed yet (feel free to open a PR):
- - the example for decompressing an archive embedded in the executable does not work under macOS and generates an error.